ushahidi/platform-release/README.md

 This is an easy way to get started and get a fairly stable service running.

-Requirements are `docker-engine` and `docker-compose`.
+Requirements are `docker-engine` and `docker compose` (bundled with `docker-engine` in recent releases).

-Just run `docker-compose up` , the Ushahidi platform will be available at port 80 of your docker engine host.
+Just run `docker compose up` , the Ushahidi platform will be available at port 80 of your docker engine host.
 Default credentials: `admin@example.com / admin` (**do change these** for any installation you plan to have exposed)